There’s a lot of stuff about Windows 10 that’s not to like about.

 1. A Clean Install

-Yeah, a clean installation is time consuming and I can tell you that for sure but it is surely the most reliable and complete option you have if you’re out of the 30 day time period.
+Yeah, a clean installation is time-consuming but it is surely the most reliable and complete option you have if you’re out of the 30 day time period.

 If your PC was not bought with Windows 10 in it then you’ll have to find back the product key of your previous Windows 7 or Windows 8.1 version that you use to have.